The 'Big Beautiful Bill' & Your Paycheck: A Guide for Earners Under $100k

 House-hacking with an FHA loan is still the lowest-barrier path to your first rental.
 3.5% down, owner-occupy for a year, rent the other unit.
 Your tenant's rent covers most of the mortgage.
 The Big Beautiful Bill didn't touch depreciation for residential rental — you still get the 27.5-year write-off on the building.
 And when you sell, capital gains tax applies, but you've built equity and cash flow in the meantime.

-The expanded child tax credit helps too. $2,500 per child — up from $2,000.
+The expanded child tax credit helps too — $2,500 per child, up from $2,000.
 A family with two kids gets an extra $1,000.
 Combine that with the standard deduction bump and the no-tax-on-tips savings, and you're looking at $4,000–$5,000 more per year for a typical household.
 That's a down payment in 18 months.
-The tax savings from this bill accelerate that timeline.
-Put them to work.
+Put the tax savings to work.

 Was this helpful?